MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 ## Base requirements

-All systems, components, devices, and drivers must be **Certified for Windows Server 2016** per the [Windows Server Catalog](https://www.windowsservercatalog.com).
+Systems, components, devices, and drivers must be **Windows Server 2016 Certified** per the [Windows Server Catalog](https://www.windowsservercatalog.com).

 In addition, servers, drives, host bus adapters, and network adapters must have the **Software-Defined Data Center (SDDC) Standard** and/or **Software-Defined Data Center (SDDC) Premium** additional qualifications, as pictured below:

 ![screenshot of the Windows Server catalog showing the SDDC AQs](media/hardware-requirements/sddc-aqs.png)